ocxcsummer/ocxcsummer.github.io/_posts/2022-06-22-blog-post-2-cross-training-edition.md

 “Hey man,” he intoned patronizingly, “You can’t bike on the course.”
 I attempted to plead ignorance, but pointing behind me, he pronounced, “they’re coming to tell you.”
 I looked back and saw a golf cart quickly approaching.
 With my attention distracted, the two other men executed a flanking maneuver to cut off the path ahead.

-Hastily, I tried to calculate whether I could evade the authorities: Is a bike faster than a golf cart?
+Hastily, I tried to calculate whether I could evade the authorities: *Is a bike faster than a golf cart?
 What about on rough terrain?
-How fast can I accelerate?
+How fast can I accelerate?*

 But before I could reach a conclusion, the fairway fuzz was upon me.
 A young man in a polo shirt and khakis stepped out of the cart, his cap emblazoned with the golf course’s logo.
 He removed his sunglasses, and suddenly I recognized him – he’d been on my rec basketball team a few years back!
-Fleetingly, I hoped he might bend the rules for me, but he repeated the ponderous golfers’ warning and evicted me from the green.
-Et tu, Gavin?
+Fleetingly, I hoped he might bend the rules for me, but he repeated the ponderous golfers’ warning and evicted me from the green. *Et tu, Gavin?*

 As my turncoat friend thanked “Dave” for the report, I biked sadly away, forced to finish my ride on the roads.
 Eventually, I pulled into my driveway, my heart beating quickly, though heavy with disappointment.
 On my ride I had broken a heavy sweat, and perhaps the Virginia Misdemeanor Trespassing Statute (§ 18.2-119) as well.
-But as I stretched on my porch afterwards, I knew that I had completed my cross training; I had carpe-ed the diem; I had seized the day.
+But as I stretched on my porch afterwards, I knew that I had completed my cross training; I had *carpe-ed* the *diem*; I had seized the day.

 -Walter